python-pillow/Pillow/docs/installation.rst

 Build Options
 ^^^^^^^^^^^^^

 * Environment variable: ``MAX_CONCURRENCY=n``.
-By default, Pillow will use multiprocessing to build the extension on all available CPUs, but not more than 4.
-Setting ``MAX_CONCURRENCY`` to 1 will disable parallel building.
+Pillow can use multiprocessing to build the extension.
+Setting ``MAX_CONCURRENCY`` sets the number of CPUs to use, or can disable parallel building by using a setting of 1.
+By default, it uses 4 CPUs, or if 4 are not available, as many as are present.

 * Build flags: ``--disable-zlib``, ``--disable-jpeg``, ``--disable-tiff``, ``--disable-freetype``, ``--disable-lcms``,